susom/redcap-em-export-repeating-data/README.md

 ### I. Save Settings.
 When you go to the trouble of creating a complex report, it can be handy to save all your settings to re-run the report at a later date.
-To export all your settings in a format that can be used to restore them later, click “Save Settings”.
+To save all your settings in order to restore them later, click “Save Settings”.
 As with data export, the file name will reflect what you typed into the Report Name field.
-The file type is .json.
+Saved reports are visible to all users of the project.

 ### J. Load Settings.
-To load a saved .json file, click this button, then drop the saved .json into the drop area that pops up.
+To load a saved report, select the desired report from the dropdown.
+This will replace all current settings with those from the saved report.
+Use the companion EM "Manage Saved Reports" to delete  saved reports that are no longer needed.

 ## Reporting on multiple forms
 Reporting on non-repeating forms works in much the same way as built-in REDCap reporting.
 The true power of this EM is how it reports on data in projects with multiple repeating forms.